cfe84/azspeedtest/README.md

 ## Usage

 *Pre-requisite*: Generate a shared access signature for a blob container.
-The SAS must have write access to the container.
+The SAS must have write and delete access to the container.
+Create a container for that purpose.
 It will look like: https://myaccount.blob.core.windows.net/speed-test?st=2018-04-09T12%3A49%3A00Z&se=2018-05-10T12%3A49%3A00Z&sp=rwdl&sv=2017-04-17&sr=c&sig=%2BnH4OrCflkgdldiqjZcLCvHZAFbR19ISrTGLk1oVmPQ%3D`.

 ```sh